-Jesus of Nazareth was both fully God and fully man). • Mohammed was also exposed to Jewish teaching and was introduced to the.
-Mohammed did not appear to have a good understanding or belief of the Jewish Scriptures since these theological concepts are not found in the (Koran-developed by Mohammed). • At the age of 25, Mohammed married his employer, a wealthy widow named Khadija, who was 40 years of age. • After his marriage, Mohammed spend much of his time in solitary meditation during the next years. • At the age of 40, Mohammed received his first revelation while contemplating in a cave on Mount Hira near.
-Mohammed said the Angel came to him in a dream and brought him the following command of God: • "Read in the name of thy Lord who created, who created man of blood coagulated.
+- Mohammed was also exposed to Jewish teaching and was introduced to the Talmud. - Mohammed did not appear to have a good understanding or belief of the Jewish Scriptures since these theological concepts are not found in the Qur'an (Korandeveloped by Mohammed). - At the age of 25, Mohammed married his employer, a wealthy widow named Khadija, who was 40 years of age. - After his marriage, Mohammed spend much of his time in solitary meditation during the next 15 years. - At the age of 40, Mohammed received his first revelation while contemplating in a cave on Mount Hira near Mecca. - Mohammed said the Angel Gabriel came to him in a dream and brought him the following command of God: - "Read in the name of thy Lord who created, who created man of blood coagulated.
 Read!
-Thy Lord is the most beneficent, who taught by the pen, taught that what they knew not unto men." • From the command "read" comes the word "" which means "the reciting" or "the reading." • Since Mohammed could not read or write, the Qur'an is his reciting of • Through encouragement, Mohammed began to preach in the streets and marketplaces in Mecca. • Mohammed never proclaimed to be divine but did believe Allah called him to be Mohammed hated the idolatry and of the Arabs who lived in Mecca and of those who came to trade their goods.
-Mohammed was grieved over the treatment of the poor and was met by bitter opposition. • On July 16, 622 A.D., Mohammed was forced to flee to Yathrib.
-This flight was called the "hegira" and marks the beginning of the Islamic. • Yathrib was eventually renamed "" and Mohammed eventually became the religious and political of the city. • After a fight between the Meccans and Mohammed and his followers, Mohammed entered Mecca victorious and destroyed every idol in the "Kaaba" (the main temple).
+Thy Lord is the most beneficent, who taught by the pen, taught that what they knew not unto men." - From the command "read" comes the word "Qur'an" which means "the reciting" or "the reading." - Since Mohammed could not read or write, the Qur'an is his reciting of revelations. - Through encouragement, Mohammed began to preach in the streets and marketplaces in Mecca. - Mohammed never proclaimed to be divine but did believe Allah called him to be a prophet. - Mohammed hated the idolatry and immorality of the Arabs who lived in Mecca and of those who came to trade their goods.
+Mohammed was grieved over the treatment of the poor and was met by bitter opposition. - On July 16, 622 A.D., Mohammed was forced to flee to Yathrib.
+This flight was called the "hegira" and marks the beginning of the Islamic calendar. - Yathrib was eventually renamed "Medina" and Mohammed eventually became the religious and political of the city. - After a fight between the Meccans and Mohammed and his followers, Mohammed entered Mecca victorious and destroyed every idol in the "Kaaba" (the main temple).
+Since that time, Kaaba has been the spot toward which all devout Muslims direct their prayers.